sprk2012/sprk2012-cfp/hsbt-continuous_delivery/README.md

 # Continuous Delivery in Ruby World

-Continuous delivery is idea of continuously deliver user(or customers) to value of the software.
-However, in order to achieve continuous delivery is required to make the adoption of tools and mechanisms to meet the organizational development process and quality assurance system has.
+Continuous delivery is an idea which is continuously supplying a value of software to users or customers.

+In order to achieve the continuous delivery, we need to choose tools and development systems which are appropriate to our development process or quality assurance system.

-"Continuous Delivery" written by David Farley includes to pattern of comprehensive continuous delivery.
-In this presentation, patterns and tools that support them on the Rubyist necessary to introduce a continuous delivery, will introduce a choice while exchanging best practices.
+"Continuous Delivery" by David Farley described comprehensive patterns of the continuous delivery.
+Some patterns and tools are required when Rubyist innovate continuous delivery.

+In this presentation, I will show important idea of continuous delivery through an actual case.

 Keyword: Ruby, Rails, Continuous Delivery, Continuous Integration, Quality Management, Deployment Pipeline